-Today, I am semi-retired (I need a new photo - much gray hair now and some added weight - sigh!), however, I continue to be involved in education by tutoring homeschooled students and volunteering at a retirement home.
+Today, I am semi-retired (I need a new photo - much gray hair now and additional weight - sigh!), however, I continue to be involved in education by tutoring homeschooled students and volunteering at a retirement home.
 I also continue to write, both fiction and educational curriculum.
 When

 I'm not writing, I enjoy crafts (card making, crochet, 3D papercrafts, knitting, etc.), going to bookstores, reading, walking my dog Oreo,

 hanging out with my family and friends, and going on day trips with my husband, Bill.
 Bill is legally blind, so I also act as a chauffeur.
 (This keeps me plenty busy!)
 We now live in an Retirement Home to make life more enjoyable for my husband.
 This gives him access to activities and transportation when I am not available.
 In addition, I now have about 250 "adopted" grandma's and grandpa's!

 my daughter is a Read/Write/Visual